ccj5351/studynotes/3d-geometry/NED-Coordinate-to-OpenCV-Style.md

-# How to calculate transformation matrix between NED and OpenCV coornidate systems
+# How to calculate the transformation matrix between NED and OpenCV coordinate systems

 ## NED (North-East-Down) Coordinate System

-- A north-east-down (NED) system uses the Cartesian coordinates (xNorth,yEast,zDown) to represent position relative to a local origin.
+- A north-east-down (NED) system uses the Cartesian coordinates (North, yEast, zDown) to represent position relative to a local origin.

 - In NED, we have the x-axis points forward, the y-axis to the right, and the z-axis downward.